 Sports Mouthguards in Mount Pleasant, MI

 In many instances, your smile is the first thing people notice about you.
-If you are involved in any sports such as football, baseball, basketball, you may want to protect your smile.
+If you are involved in any sports, such as football, baseball, or basketball, you may want to protect your smile.
 No matter your age, young or old, you may want to consider a custom-fit mouthguard.

 Benefits of Custom Sports Mouthguards

 Mouthguards offer multiple benefits to patients of all ages, such as: